Montessori, Waldorf and Reggio Emilia: a comparison of philosophies

 Developed for use in the preschool and kindergarten classrooms, the method focuses on the idea of a self-guided curriculum, where the students learn the curriculum through exploration and projects to tailor the learning to their interests.
 Reggio Emilia influences in the classroom can be found in schools across Canada, including The Bishop Strachan School, Richland Academy, Urban Academy, and Vinci School.

-Parents who want their child to be a good citizen may choose a Reggio Emilia program.
+Parents who want their child to be a good citizen may choose a Reggio Emilia school or preschool.
 Children learn all about cooperation through the many projects, particularly how to solve problems and resolve conflicts.

 The educational approach continues to excite and challenge students who are empowered through exploration, a self-guided curriculum and co-learning with their teacher to explore the world around them as they develop higher-order thinking, analysis and synthesizing skills.